patgeitner/nasa-coral-health-observation/README.md

 ## Installation/Setup
-A Google Earth Engine account is needed in order to access satellite.
+A Google Earth Engine account is needed in order to access satellite data.
 Proceed to https://earthengine.google.com to create an account.

 ## Exploratory Data Analysis